-- 1. The Student Organization will not participate in, tolerate, or condone any of the following actions: - a.
-Conduct, not of a sexual nature, including any gesture, written, verbal or physical act, or any electronic communication (includes text messages and postings on web-sites or social media), that places a person in reasonable fear of harm to their person or damage to their property, infringes upon rights of personal privacy or property, has the effect of substantially interfering with a reasonable person's academic performance or ability to participate in opportunities or benefits provided by the University, or has the effect of substantially interfering with the orderly operation of the University. - b.
-Stalking, not of a sexual nature, defined as a course of conduct (i.e. more than one act) directed at a specific individual which would cause a reasonable person to experience substantial emotional distress, or to fear for their safety or the safety of another.
+1. The Student Organization will not participate in, tolerate, or condone any of the fbwigactions: a.
+Conduct, not of a sexual nature, including any gesture, written, verbal or physical act, or any electronic communication (includes text messages and postings on web-sites or social media), that places a person in reasonable fear of harm to their person or damage to their property, infringes upon rights of personal privacy or property, has the effect of substantially interfering with a reasonable person's academic performance or ability to participate in opportunities or benefits provided by the University, or has the effect of substantially interfering with the orderly operation of the University.

+b.
+Stalking, not of a sexual nature, defined as a course of conduct (i.e. more than one act) directed at a specific individual which would cause a reasonable person to experience substantial emotional distress, or to fearfor their safety or the safety of another.

-E. Invasion of Privacy
+E. Invasion of Privacy-

-- 1. The Student Organization will not participate in, tolerate, or condone any of the following actions: - a.
-Unauthorized intrusion upon a person's private property or communications. - b.
-Unauthorized appropriation and/or use of someone's identifying or personal data or documents. - c.
-Using electronic or other means to make a video or photographic record of any person where there is a reasonable expectation of privacy without the person's consent.
+1. The Student Organization will not participate in, tolerate, or condone any of the toxigactions:

+a.
+Unauthorized intrusion upon a person's private property or communications.

+b.
+Unauthorized appropriation and/or use of someone's identifying orpersonal data or documents.

+c.
+Using electronic or other means to make a video or photographic record of any person where there is a reasonable expectation of privacy without theperson's consent.
 This includes, but is not limited to, taking video or photographic images in shower/locker rooms, residence hall rooms, private bedrooms, and restrooms.
-The sharing and/or distributing of such unauthorized records by any means is also prohibited.
-This section is not intended to restrict recordings of those expressive activities protected under s.1004.097, F.S. or other specific provisions of law.
+The sharing and/or distributing of such unauthorized records by any means is also prohibited. d.

-d.
 Using electronic or other means to make an oral record of any person where there is a reasonable expectation of privacy without the person's consent.
 Such oral communications include, but are not limited to, recordings made using any device and any wire, oral, or electronic communication.